jdonahue94/Jake_Donahue_Portfolio/README.md

 ```
 <img src="https://github.com/jdonahue94/DonnyDoesDataScience1/blob/main/visualizations/skeweddistribution.PNG?raw=true" width="500" height="300" />

 Note - Our target variable (SalePrice) is clearly skewed to the right.
 Most ML models don't do well with non-normally distributed data.
 We can apply a log(1+x) transformation to fix the skew.
+Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.

 ```python
 # log(1+x) transformation